Policy Definitions & Key Terms

 Complainant

-Complainant means an individual who is alleged to be the victim of conduct that could constitute sexual misconduct, including Title IX Sexual Harassment.
+Complainant means an individual who is alleged to be the victim of conduct that could constitute a violation of the Sex-Based Misconduct policy.

-An individual who is not required to disclose reports of sexual misconduct to the University or law enforcement.
+An individual who is not required to disclose reports of sex-based misconduct to the University or law enforcement.

-An individual who is required to disclose reports of sexual misconduct to the University or law enforcement.
+An individual who is required to disclose reports of sex-based misconduct to the University or law enforcement.

 Respondent

-Please review FAQs about Employee Reporting Obligations for more information.
+Please review FAQs about Employee Reporting Obligations for more information, including who constitutes a Responsible Employee.

 Supportive measures